The 36th District Court’s address is 421 Madison St, Detroit, MI 48226.

 We Are Not Afraid to Win!

-Wayne County, Michigan District Courts
+Wayne County, Michigan Circuit and District Courts

 Wayne County, Michigan, features Detroit, diverse communities, cultural attractions, economic opportunities, and historic automotive industry.
 We routinely handle misdemeanor probation violations in district courts throughout Wayne County.
 The Courts in Wayne County are: